electrode-io/car-buying/instructions.md

     ![alt text][user1]

+    Congratulations for the success of building your initial user view!

-  ### Adding Plugins
+ ### Add Plugins

-    As you can see above, User view is suppose to display a list of cars available in the inventory.
+    As you can see above, the user view is suppose to display a list of cars available in the inventory.
 We will add an api that reads the available inventory from file.

     We will store the vehicles inventory in a file called `vehicles.json` which is stored under a [mock server](https://gecgithub01.walmart.com/a0d00hf/car-buying-service).

+    Here is the flow for the data:

+    [!alt text][flow]

-    Create a file called `vehicles.js` under `src/server/plugins` with content from [here](./src/server/plugins/vehicles.js).
+    Please create a file called `vehicles.js` under `src/server/plugins` with content from [here](./src/server/plugins/vehicles.js).
 This file exposes an API to get the list of vehicles present in the inventory.

     Register this plugin in `config/default.js` under `plugins` field: